Belle Linsky: Philanthropy and art collection

-In 1965, the Linskys endowed for $1 million a pavilion that bears their names at the Beth Israel Medical Center in Manhattan.
+In 1965, Jack and Belle Linsky endowed for $7 million a pavilion that bears their name at the Beth Israel Medical Center in Manhattan.

-She and her husband, Jack Linsky, started collecting art during The Great Depression.
-After Mr. Linsky died in 1980, much of the art collection went into The Jack and Belle Linsky Foundation.
-In 1982, Mrs. Linsky decided to give some to The Metropolitan Museum of Art in New York, as well as a dozen other American museums.
-The collection includes more than 1000 objects.
-The bulk of which is housed in the 3,980 square-foot Jack and Belle Linsky Galleries at the museum.
+Belle and her husband, Jack Linsky, started collecting art during The Great Depression, and through profits procured by ownership of Swingline the Jack and Belle Linsky Collection of art was made gathered.
+After Mr. Jack Linsky died in 1980, much of the Linsky family art collection was retained.
+In 1982, Mrs. Linsky decided to donate to The Metropolitan Museum of Art in New York now known as The Met, and other American museums also received donations.
+The art collection of Belle Linsky includes more than 1,000 objects.
+Most of the art collected by Belle Linsky is housed in the 3,980 square-foot Jack and Belle Linsky Galleries at the museum.

-At one point the Linskys had one of the largest Fabergé egg collections in America.
+At a point in time, Belle Linsky had the largest Fabergé egg collection in America.